 Next, Dr. Mohan will begin making the necessary incisions.
 Most incisions made are similar to those made with a face lift.
 Usually, these are around the ear and often into the hairline.
 Sometimes, a small incision is also made beneath the chin within the “shadow of the neck” in order to perform a small amount of liposuction and tighten up the neck’s center.

 The muscle beneath the skin will then be tightened, and any excess skin will be trimmed away.
 From there, the incisions will be closed, and you will be taken to a recovery room.

 What to Expect After Surgery

 Neck lift procedures are usually outpatient, which means that patients can generally return home relatively soon after they get out of surgery (on the same day).
 Of course, it’s important to have a trustworthy friend or family member to take you home as you will not be able to drive after the anesthesia.

-After your neck lift, once you are home, you can expect to have some bruising and swelling on the neck as well as around the ears and jaw line.
+After your surgery, once you are home, you can expect to have some bruising and swelling on the neck as well as around the ears and jaw line.
 A certain amount of pain and discomfort is to be expected as well.

 Dr. Mohan will give you detailed instructions about caring for yourself during recovery.
 Be sure to follow these instructions closely and be at all post-operative appointments.
 For the most part, patients will need to take at least one week off from work after their surgery.

-Dr. Raja Mohan performs neck lifts for patients in the Dallas Fort Worth metroplex area.
-If you have been considering a neck lift because of sagging, loose skin beneath or around the jawline, Dr. Mohan can help you address these issues and bring back your self-assurance.
+Dr. Raja Mohan performs deep neck lift for patients in the Dallas Fort Worth metroplex area.
+If you have been considering surgery because of sagging, loose skin beneath or around the jawline, Dr. Mohan can help you address these issues and bring back your self-assurance.
 It all starts with booking your Dallas area plastic surgery consultation appointment.
 Contact our office today to begin your journey toward a brighter, more confident you!